The Cons of Fixed Rate Loans

 The Pros of Variable Rate Loans

-Variable rate loans have some upsides that make them attractive to some borrowers.
+Variable rate loans have upsides that make them attractive to some borrowers.
 They may offer benefits such as:

 - Monthly payments may decrease: The primary benefit of variable rates is that your monthly payments decrease when the market interest rates decrease.
 This shift can help reduce your overall expenditure on interest and may help you save more.